mfirmanakbar/ruby-blog/README.md

 * go to https://github.com/twbs/bootstrap-sass

 * you will see this script and `gem 'bootstrap-sass', '~> 3.4.1'` copy paste it into GEMFILE.
-After that run
+* Above the `gem 'sass-rails'` and After that run
 > bundle install --without production

 * create file assets/stylesheets/custome.css.scss and add this